Mar Jennings

-Mar Jennings, is an American television host and actor.
-He is the host of Life On Mar's: The Home Makeover Show, and is frequently featured guest on the Better Show with JD Roberto.
-He has been called "America's Top Lifestyle Expert".
+Mar Jennings, is an American television host, actor and author.
+He is the host of Life On Mar's: The Home Makeover Show, served as a lifestyle correspondent for the Better Show.
+He is widely referred to as "America's Top Lifestyle Expert".

 He has appeared on The Today Show, HGTV, and other television networks.

 Career

 Jennings is the creator and host of Life On Mar's: The Home Makeover Show, an interior design and home improvement television show.
-The show is now in its fifth season and currently airs on Amazon Prime.
+The show is now in its sixth season and currently airs on Amazon Prime, Tubi and Roku.
 It has been broadcast on ABC, and was recently syndicated on Cox, Comcast and various other American television networks, and has aired monthly on the Connecticut TV station WTNH.
-He was also the host of FOX 61/CT1 Media, Northeast Living, along with correspondent Elaine Irvin, which was nominated for a regional Emmy award.
+He was also the host of FOX 61/CT1 Media, Northeast Living, which was nominated for a regional Emmy award.

 In addition to founding S&J Multimedia and Mar Jennings Real Estate, Jennings has also worked at Christie's International Real Estate and Douglas Elliman Real Estate.

 In 2014, Jennings became President & Sale Director at the real estate firm Mar Jennings Team at Higgins Group, an affiliate of Forbes Global Properties.

 Awards

-Life On Mar's: The Home Makeover Show is the winner of a 2017 Telly Award and has been nominated for numerous other awards, including the New York and New England Emmy awards.
+Life On Mar's: The Home Makeover Show is the winner of a 2026 Telly Award and has been nominated for numerous other awards, including the New York and New England Emmy awards.

+Theater

+Jennings wrote and performed an autobiographical oneman show in 2026 that served as a philanthropic initiative supporting survivors of domestic violence and related advocacy programs.
+Through ticket sales, private benefactor support, and affiliated charitable contributions, the production raised over $200,000.
+Its impact extended beyond a single organization, inspiring additional donations to local chapters nationwide.
+Jennings has described the project as an effort to transform personal adversity into public advocacy through storytelling.